SCOOPS

 User Flow

-• The event date selected may not be the finalized date.
+- The event date selected might not be the finalized date.

 Sketching It Out